mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 and reloading.

-Krita's brush settings are stored into the metadata of a 200x200 png(The KPP file), where the image in the png file becomes the preset icon.
+Krita's brush settings are stored into the metadata of a 200x200 png (the KPP file), where the image in the png file becomes the preset icon.
 This icon is used everywhere in Krita, and is useful for differentiating brushes in ways that the live preview cannot.